 Even though LR3 wasn’t the most expensive test vehicle that we’ve got our hands-on, it’s bold British character made it feel like a proper premium vehicle, despite the age and slightly outdated design.
 The suspension works smoothly and doesn’t let the road vibrations, and imperfections disturb the attention of a driver.
 The term captain chairs can fully apply to the seating geometry of the Land Rover LR3, as you’re sitting high in almost a bus-like position, but on the other hand, it gives the driver an excellent observation of the road, which is vital on the trails.
-There’s also other thing that you may have heard about the seats of the Land Rover – it looks like it’s the only one thing that doesn’t break on this vehicle.
+There’s also another thing that you may have heard about the seats of the Land Rover – it looks like it’s the only one thing that doesn’t break on this vehicle (just kidding, read on!).

 Land Rovers and Range Rovers have bad fame for being unreliable mechanically, but today we’re trying to figure out if the vehicle that became famous for conquering the most remote places of the world, can really be a bad choice for a modern offroader.